roboscienceorg/book/source/AdvFiltering/Kalman_Problems.rst

       \dot{\theta} = \frac{r}{2L} (\dot{\phi_1}-\dot{\phi_2})
       \end{array}

+   Select :math:`\Delta t = 0.2` (time increment) and convert to discrete equations.
+   After conversion, assume the  covariance of the state transition is :math:`V`.
+   Also assume that you
-   The covariance of the state transition is :math:`V`.
-Assume that you have a local GPS system that gives :math:`(x,y)` data subject to Gaussian noise with covariance :math:`W`.
+   have a local GPS system that gives :math:`(x,y)` data subject to Gaussian noise with covariance :math:`W`.
 The units on the noise are given in cm.
 If you want to use meters then you will need to divide your